nbendriem/STAT545-HW-bendriem-nathan/STAT545HW4/Answers_to_HW4.md

 Uploading the new dataframes was difficult as I had to pinpoint the right working directory before it would upload.

 In terms of the join functions, I relied heavily on the data wrangling cheatsheet found [here](https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf)

+I am still having trouble hiding the library code chunk at the top of the page if anyone could help me out with that!
+I have tried include=FALSE, warning=FALSE, message=FALSE, results='hide', echo=FALSE, cache=FALSE with no luck....